(My best tips for writers are in no particular order of importance. I hope you find them helpful.)

 5. If English is your second language, make sure you master it as well or even better than native English speakers.
 In almost all cases, you’ll be written off immediately as an amateur if the reader can tell you’re a foreigner.
 They’re a lot more forgiving when it comes to poor grammar or even plain bad writing.
 I’m not saying that you should slack in either of those two areas, just pointing out that you’re at a disadvantage if English is your second language.
 So make sure your really master the English language.

 6. Embrace social media and promote yourself tirelessly.
 No one cares about your work as much as you do.
 These days, it’s almost impossible to become a writing success without using social media wisely.
 That being said, remember that you must still produce new writing.
 Set a daily writing quota either in number of words you produce—I find this to be the most useful—or time you spend writing.
+EDIT: I no longer believe using social media is important to succeed as a writer.
+I’m myself not very good at it, and I’m doing okay.
+But it doesn’t hurt if you like to use social media.

 What’s your best writing tip?